Instantly download our Brassica & Forage Crops Guide for practical management advice.

 Lucerne is a highly nutritious forage for livestock.
 It combines good digestibility with high proteins providing excellent milk yields or daily live weight gains.

-Well managed, this perennial crop can persist for up to 5 years and performs well in free-draining, drier environments due to tap roots.
-A more mature hay crop would be more suitable for feeding young stock.
+Well managed, this perennial crop can persist for up to five years and performs well in free-draining, drier environments due to tap roots.

 - One of the most underrated and underutilised forage crops available to livestock farmers in the UK